All Episodes

 timothy denevi

-We can dialogue on gender politics later.
+So we can dialogue on gender politics later.

-But I would say that Thompson wrote well, better about women because he understood that writing about people with more power than you is really important.
+But I would say that Thompson wrote well better about women because he understood that writing about people with more power than you is really important.

-Where Mailer was sitting with Pat Buchanan, who was Nixon's main aide, during that moment in Chicago when the hay market in shattered and everybody was beat up.
+And that's somebody that's resonating right now with what Trump's doing and with the violence that we're seeing on the right and on the left, where Mailer was sitting with Pat Buchanan, who was Nixon's main aide, during that moment in Chicago when the haymarket in shattered and everybody was beat up.

 And they were looking down from the 17th floor.